Bernardine Bishop: First marriage and published work

 In 1961 Bishop married the pianist Stephen Bishop (now known as Stephen Kovacevich) and published her first novel.
 Perspectives, centred around the youthful staff of a fictitious London-based political magazine, was described by Guardian reviewer Isabel Quigly as “an extremely bright book, opening one's eyes to all sorts of aspects of youth”.

 Playing House, a more serious work concerning the sexual mores of two couples, followed in 1963 and demonstrated a growing interest in psychoanalysis, particularly Melanie Klein’s reading of object relations theory.

 Bishop also appeared on the BBC literary quiz show Take It Or Leave It alongside Anthony Burgess and John Betjeman, but personal circumstances would militate against her expanding her literary canon.
 Following the end of her marriage she took a job as an English teacher, first in Westbourne Park and then in Holloway, to support herself and her two young sons, Matthew (Matt Bishop, now a director of the Aston Martin Formula 1 team) and Francis (Francis 'Foff' Bishop, a West Sussex fireman).
 There was no time for writing with two toddlers to attend to: “They don’t even let you read the paper.”

 Between her separation from Stephen Bishop in 1965 and the annulment of their marriage in 1967, Bishop underwent a period of tremendous stress, during which she sought relief through psychotherapy.
 Inspired by this, she decided to train as a psychotherapist herself, continuing to teach English part-time.
 She said of her time in the education profession that her greatest achievement had been to instil in the pupils, drawn from working class areas of north London, a love of Shakespeare.

 Second marriage and work as a psychotherapist

-In 1981 she married Bill Chambers, a maths lecturer at the University of London, and afterwards became a psychotherapist at the London Centre for Psychotheraphy.
+In 1981 she married Bill Chambers, a mathematics lecturer at the University of London, and afterwards became a psychotherapist at the London Centre for Psychotheraphy.
 There she co-wrote a series of four books on psychotherapy published by Karnac in the Practice of Psychotherapy series, and wrote eight scientific papers, five of which were published in the British Journal of Psychotherapy.
 The papers, chiefly concerned with exploring psychoanalytic understandings through literature, attracted large audiences.
 She was, according to an appreciation published in the Journal after her death, an active contributor on all fronts, chairing committees with kindness and empathy.
 Her highly esteemed paper on Shakespeare’s Othello, Faith And Doubt In The Good Object, was selected for the celebratory edition of the British Journal’s papers.